-FHA High-Balance Mortgage After Chapter 13 Bankruptcy Guidelines
+FHA High-Balance Mortgage Loans After Chapter 13 Guidelines

-- If you are in an active chapter 13 bankruptcy, you may qualify for an FHA high balance mortgage after making 12 on-time payments to the trustee
+HUD, the parent of FHA, has lenient bankruptcy guidelines.
+FHA mortgages are much more forgiving during bankruptcies.
+If you are in an active chapter 13 bankruptcy, you may qualify for an FHA high balance mortgage after making 12 on-time payments to the trustee.

 Please see our blog on FHA GUIDELINES WITH RECENT BANKRUPTCIES.

-- Conventional mortgages have a maximum debt-income ratio of 49.99% where FHA mortgages can get automated approval all the way up to 56.99% (back end ratio)
+Higher debt-to-income thresholds: Conventional mortgages have a maximum debt-income ratio of 49.99% where FHA mortgages can get automated approval all the way up to 56.99% (back end ratio).

-FHA High-Balance Mortgage On Manual Underwriting Versus Automated Underwriting System
+FHA High-Balance Mortgage Loans on Manual Versus Automated Underwriting System

 - The FHA HANDBOOK is over 1000 pages